 In Ohio, there is no statute specifically dealing with the rights of owners and finders of treasure trove, and in the absence of such a statute the common-law rule of England applies, so that 'title belongs to the finder as against all the world except the true owner.'
 Niederlehner v.
 Weatherly, 78 Ohio App.
-263, 29 N.E.2d 787 (1946), appeal dismissed, 146 Ohio St. 697, 67 N.E.2d 713 (1946).
-The Niederlehner case held, inter alia, that the owner of real estate upon which money is found does not have title against the finder.
-Therefore, in the instant case if plaintiffs had resold the piano in 1958, not knowing of the money within it, they later would not be able to succeed in an action against the purchaser who did discover it.
+263, 29 N.E.2d 787 (1946), appeal dismissed, 146 Ohio St. 697, 67 N.E.2d 713 (1946). ...
 Under Ohio law, the plaintiffs must have actually found the money to have superior title over all but the true owner, and they did not discover the old currency until 1964.
 Unless there is present a specific state statute to the contrary, [footnote omitted] the majority of jurisdictions are in accord with the Ohio rule. [footnote omitted] Therefore, this Court finds that the \$4,467.00 in old currency was not 'reduced to undisputed possession' until its actual discovery in 1964, and thus the United States was not barred by the statute of limitations from collecting the \$836.51 in tax during that year.